What are User Events and how do I use them?

 • Monitor the User Journey: See exactly which steps a lead took before converting.

-• Gauge Engagement: Identify which features or CTAs are driving the most interest.
+• Gauge Engagement: Identify which features or calls to action are driving the most interest.

-• Optimize Conversions: Compare different event paths (e.g., "How many people who clicked a trial eventually signed up?") to see where your funnel is strongest.
+• Optimize Conversions: Compare different event paths to see where your funnel is strongest.

 How do I set up a User Event?

-You can define and manage your events directly within the Bread & Butter dashboard:
+You can define and manage your events directly within the Bread and Butter dashboard:

-• Navigate to Automation: Go to the Visitor Events tab in the left hand menu.
+• Navigate to Automation: Go to the Custom User Event tab.

 • Create New: Click the Create New button to define a new event.

-• Assign an Event Code: Give the event a unique ID, such as trial_click.
-This code is what you will use in your shortcodes and code snippets or API to trigger the action.
+• Assign an Event Code: Give the event a unique ID, such as trial_click .
+This code is what you will use in your shortcodes, code snippets, or API to trigger the action.

 • Customize the Display: Choose an Event Name and an Event Color.
 This ensures the event is easily identifiable when it appears on your Insights Dashboard and individual Lead timelines.